-Just like in people, there are different reasons a dog will spit up, with some being more serious than others1.
+Just like in people, there are different reasons a dog will spit up, with some being more serious than others.

-Sometimes dog owners confuse vomiting with regurgitation2.
+Sometimes dog owners confuse vomiting with regurgitation.
 You can tell the difference between vomit and regurgitation by looking at your dog’s upchuck.

-Often, regurgitated food has a tubular look that may be marked or coated with mucous.
+Often, regurgitated food has a tubular look that may be marked or coated with mucus.
 That’s because his food and/or water never made it through his short esophagus before the food came up.